 Paddlers of all skill levels, whether fast-paced kayakers or the more traditional canoeist, will find their challenge by taking advantage of the natural resources in every direction throughout the miles of rivers in the Lake Michigan watershed.
 True river country!

 The Lodge is surrounded by miles of Manistee National Forest trails.
 Groomed trails are a top destination for the snowmobiler.
 The trails are accessible directly from the lodge.
 There is also a place here for the cross-country skier and snow shoer as well.

 The famed Pere Marquette River is 10 minutes south, the fabled Manistee River is just 20 minutes to the north, headwaters of the swift and scenic Pine River are just 5 minutes to the east, and the classic Hex waters of the Big Sable River are just a short drive to the west.
 Public access to all rivers and trails is generous.

 Like many other anglers, it was my Father that taught me how to cast a fly line, like his father…

-Dry fly drifters dream all winter long about the coming of May.
-As the piles of snow and drifts of…
+All winter long, dry fly drifters dream about the coming of May.
+As the piles of packed snow and ice…

 Now starting our third season of operation as North Rivers Lodge, we’ve made big strides with the slow-moving, massive restoration…